syncfusion-content/wpf-docs/wpf/Scheduler/DaysView.md

 {% endtabs %}

 ### Customize more appointments indicator in all day panel
-You can customize the default appearance of more appointments indicator in all day panel by using the `AllDayMoreAppointmentsIndicatorTemplate` property of `DaysViewSettings`.
+You can customize the default appearance of more appointments indicator in the all-day panel by using the `AllDayMoreAppointmentsIndicatorTemplate` property of `DaysViewSettings.`

 {% tabs %}
 {% highlight xaml %}